quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

 # Using access keys to mount Quobyte volumes

-In Quobyte 3.0 you have teh option to use accesskeys to authenticate against the storage system.
+Quobyte 3.0 brings the option to use accesskeys to authenticate against the storage system not only for Object Storage, but also for native mounts.
+In containerized environments this can be used to ensure reliable and secure user identities on file system level.
-As a consequence the accessing identity is not resolved by the operating system environment of a container or worker node but coupled only to a set of secrets (a.k.a "Access Keys").
+The accessing identity is not resolved by the operating system environment of a container or worker as in usual file system mounts.
+Instead the file system takes care of that, allowing centralized administration.

-This allows you to profit from reliable and authenticated user identities on file system level.
+This allows to profit from reliable and authenticated user identities on file system level.
 Existing and new file ACLs can now be evaluated and used across boundaries of access methods.